stefangolubov/poc-dg/k8s/nexus/README.md

     - Ensure the correct Nexus user/role is used for the correct repo/port.
 - **Trivy not found:**
     - The workflow downloads and caches Trivy CLI automatically.
 For local use, install [Trivy](https://aquasecurity.github.io/trivy/).
+- **Trivy scan fails or reports DB errors:**
+    - If running multiple Trivy versions in parallel with a shared cache, use per-version cache directories to avoid DB conflicts.
 - **Runner cannot access Docker:**
     - The runner must be started by your regular user (not as a service), and Rancher Desktop must be running in that user session.
 - **GitHub workflow fails at Bash-specific steps:**